-But industry growth alone does not guarantee commercial solar installers will find business.
-To be successful, commercial solar companies need to constantly be generating solar leads and managing them as prospects.
+To be successful, solar companies all of all kinds constantly need to be generating solar leads and managing them as prospects.

-The right software makes it much easier to do so.
+The right package of solar software makes it much easier to do so.

 In this article, we look at the various types of solar software, including specific software applications that can save commercial solar installers valuable time, money and staff resources.

-If it appears that a deal doesn’t pencil out, that company can cut its losses and move on to generating solar leads elsewhere.
-The time saved by leveraging solar software applications can instead be spent connecting with property owners and scaling their business.
+The time saved by leveraging solar software applications can instead be spent connecting with property owners and scaling your business.

 Solar Lead Generation Software